jakelazaroff/redux-keep/README.md

 ### Writing your own storage 👨🏿‍🔬

 Writing your own storage is simple!
 It's just an object with three functions: `get`, `set`, and `remove`.
+They'll each receive the keep's key as the first argument.

+`get` should return the persisted state — preferably as a string, since the default `load` function tries to parse it as JSON!

+`set` receives the output of the selector as its second argument.
+Unless you use a custom `save` function, it'll already by stringified.

 ```javascript
 export const localStorage = {